 About Us

-We stand ready to spend millions of dollars on independent expenditure campaigns in key races this election.
+We stand ready to invest millions of dollars on independent expenditure campaigns in key races this election.

 OUR TRACK RECORD: